-The GVN issued Decree 08/2015/ND-CP, dated January 21, 2015, promulgating the implementation of the Law on Customs, regarding customs procedures, customs supervision, and inspection.
-Decree 08/2015 entered into force on March 15, 2015.

-On April 20, 2018, the GVN issued Decree 59/2018/ND-CP that revises and supplements a number of articles of Decree 08/2015/ND-CP on the regulations and enforcement rules for customs procedures, audits, and inspections.
-Decree 59/2018/ND-CP amends and supplements content on customs declaration; valuation methods for import goods; customs inspection authority; customs procedures for temporary import and export goods, in-transit goods, etc. Decree 59/2018 took effect from June 5, 2018.
-The Vietnamese version of this Decree is available at: http://vbpl.vn/botaichinh/Pages/vbpq-van-ban-goc.aspx?ItemID=128827
+- Decree 08/2015/ND-CP, dated January 21, 2015, promulgating the implementation of the Law on Customs, regarding customs procedures, customs supervision, and inspection.
+Decree 08/2015 entered into force on March 15, 2015. - Decree 59/2018/ND-CP, dated April 20, 2018, revising, and supplementing a number of articles of Decree 08/2015/ND-CP on the regulations and enforcement rules for customs procedures, audits, and inspections.
+Specifically, Decree 59/2018/ND-CP amends and supplements content on customs declaration; valuation methods for import goods; customs inspection authority; customs procedures for temporary import and export goods, in-transit goods, etc. Decree 59/2018 took effect from June 5, 2018.